How Chapter 7 Bankruptcy Works

 A "meeting of creditors" is usually held 20 to 40

-days after the chapter 7 bankruptcy petition is filed.
+days after your chapter 7 bankruptcy forms are filed.
 If the United States trustee or bankruptcy administrator designates a place for the meeting that is not regularly staffed by the United States trustee or bankruptcy administrator, the meeting may be held no more than 60 days after the order for relief.
 Bankruptcy Rule 2003(a).

 The trustee also will attend this meeting.
 It is important for the debtor to